leangjia/blender_docs/manual/scene_layout/object/properties/transforms.rst

 ================

 Delta Transforms are simply transformations that are applied on top of the transforms described above.
-They can be found in the :menuselection:`Properties Editor --> Object --> Delta Transforms`.
+They can be found in the :menuselection:`Properties --> Object Properties --> Delta Transforms`.

 Delta Transforms are particularly useful in animations.
 For example, you can animate an object with the primary transforms then move them around with Delta Transforms.